Why choose us?

 MY EX AND I SIMPLY ARGUE WHENEVER WE DISCUSS MATTERS, SO THERE IS NO POINT IN MEDIATION.

-The mediator will assist you both have your say and make your points, whilst helping you concentrate on the concerns to be resolved.
-Mediation is not about recalling over the relationship, going over concerns in the past or apportioning blame.
+The mediator will assist you both have your say and make your points, whilst helping you concentrate on the issues to be resolved.
+Mediation is not about going over the relationship, going over concerns in the past or apportioning blame.
 It is about helping you agree the parenting or monetary arrangements of your divorce or separation as relatively, agreeably and cost-effectively as possible.

 I CAN NOT AFFORD MEDIATION, WILL THIS LOOK BAD ON ME?